 At Florida International University, campus crime and security policy information may be obtained by contacting the University Police Department (UPD) at (305)348-2623 or at this web site.

 FIUPD submits Uniform Crime Report (UCR) data to the Florida Department of Law Enforcement.
 They also regularly disseminate information concerning the incidence of crime through local and on-campus media.
 The data is ultimately published by the FBI in the Uniform Crime Report.
 The following chart reflects the number of crimes reported for selected offenses as required by federal law.
 It includes three years.
 Florida Department of Law Enforcement’s definitions of the selected offenses are available by contacting the FIUPD.

-The link below is a copy of the ‘Annual Security and Fire Safety Report 2014-2015’ for FIU, which includes the cases that were reported from 2012 through 2014.
+The link below is a copy of the ‘‘Annual Security and Fire Report 2016-2017’ for FIU, which includes the Clery related crime statistics that were reported from 2014 through 2016.